 Cursor Cloud and Devin handle the server for you.
 If you do not want to own a machine, those are easier.
 Pane requires you to have a server, VM, or spare box.

 Paseo has iOS and Android apps.
 Cursor has a mobile PWA.
 Devin works in any browser.
-Pane is desktop-only; no mobile client yet.
+Pane has a browser PWA for terminal-backed remote sessions, but not dedicated native mobile apps.

 If you want managed cloud agents and do not mind vendor lock-in, Cursor Cloud is polished.
 If you want a fully managed AI developer, Devin is the category leader.
 If you want an open-source, agent-agnostic tool that runs on your own hardware with a native desktop app on every OS, Pane Remote is the best fit.
-Paseo is the closest alternative if you also need mobile access.
+Paseo is the closest alternative if you need dedicated native mobile apps.